Lake Whitney (DWS) Rock Climbing

 For the areas that can be reached by hiking, park at the Soldiers Bluff park (free) off of Hwy 22, next to the dam.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lake Whitney (DWS):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lake Whitney (DWS):